 There are three WordPress technical elements you need to understand: Post Type, Taxonomy and how the data is stored.

-There is also a shared Google Document keeping track of themes and the settings for the Post Types extension here: WP/LR Sync & Themes (Post Type Settings).
+There is a shared Google Document keeping track of themes and the settings for the Post Types extension here: WP/LR Sync & Themes (Post Type Settings).